shalom-ormsby/sagestocks/docs/Figma_MCP_Connection.md

 ## Summary

 The Figma MCP server bridges the gap between design and development by providing LLMs with direct access to Figma design context.
 Whether you choose the desktop server for local workflows or the remote server for cloud-based access, the setup process is straightforward and enables powerful design-to-code capabilities in your AI-powered development environment.

+**Key Takeaways:**
+- ✅ Multiple LLMs can connect to the same Figma MCP server simultaneously
+- ✅ Each platform (Claude Code, Antigravity, Cursor) has its own configuration method
+- ✅ Desktop server requires Figma app running with MCP enabled in Dev Mode
+- ✅ Remote server requires authentication but works without the desktop app
+- ✅ Configuration format varies: command-line (Claude Code) vs JSON (Antigravity, Cursor)

+**Quick Setup Recommendations:**
+- **Claude Code users:** Use the command-line method - fastest and simplest
+- **Antigravity (Gemini) users:** Edit `mcp_config.json` through the UI, ensure you're in an Agent session
+- **Cursor users:** Use Settings → MCP tab, or try the deep link for one-click setup

 For the most up-to-date information, always refer to the [official Figma developer documentation](https://developers.figma.com/docs/figma-mcp-server/).